by Dr. Bill Rawls

 - Doesn’t require high concentrations of microbes to cause illness

-Because of the mobility of people, different borrelia species are circulating around the world.
+But because of the mobility of people, different borrelia species are circulating around the world.
 This contributes to another layer of difficulty in diagnosis.
-It is becoming evidence that other species are much more common than once thought.
+It is becoming evident that other species are much more common than once thought.

 Bull’s-Eye Rash (Erythema Migrans)

 The classic bull’s-eye rash is signified by redness extending outward from the tick bite site with an outer, more prominent red ring.
 Symptoms of Lyme disease associated with a history of tick bite and bull’s-eye rash are the most reliable way to diagnose infection with borrelia, but even that is far from absolute.